To be registered as a charity, your organisation must have a charitable purpose or purposes.

 What happens after we decide your purposes are charitable

 Once we decide your organisation’s purposes are charitable, and that it is otherwise eligible, we register your charity.
-When we register it, we register it as a ‘subtype’ of charity, which reflects its purpose or purposes (for example, as a charity advancing education).
+We register charities with a charity ‘subtype’, which reflects its purpose or purposes (for example, 'advancing education').

 'Charitable purpose' has a special legal meaning, developed over the years by the courts and parliament.
 The courts have recognised many different charitable purposes, and as society changes new charitable purposes are accepted.